-We manage two house brands namely InnoFlame (a spectrum of Chinese, gas-powered cooking ranges) and Qoolux (a range of industrial refrigeration products).
-Over the years, we have also worked with third-party kitchen equipment manufacturers and OEM brands to secure distribution rights to better serve our plethora of clients from different industries.
+We operate two in-house brands: InnoFlame, which offers a range of Chinese, gas-powered cooking ranges, and Qoolux, a collection of industrial refrigeration products.
+Over the years, we have collaborated with third-party kitchen equipment manufacturers and OEM brands, securing distribution rights to enhance our offerings and ability to better serve our plethora of clients across various industries.